Aimee9/Java_CodeReviewDictionary/README.md

 ## Technologies Used
 Java was used to code<br>
 Gradle was used to build<br>
-Fluenlenium was used for testing
+Fluentlenium was used for testing

 ### Legal